 At best, you will be relying on a running watch with either a chest strap or wrist heart monitor.
 These are better than they used to be, but there can still be errors.
 Last week I was doing a 10-mile run, comfortably maintaining 129 beats per minute, when suddenly, it started to climb.
 I stopped running and looked at my watch as it increased, 135, 140, 150… what on Earth was going on?
 I used my phone's heart monitor, and it said I was at 120 beats per minute!
 Go figure!

 It's the same with most apps telling you how many calories you are burning.
 It all depends on so many variables, your own fitness and weight, and if you are running on hills, the weather, what you had to eat the night before.

 So why bother?

 Why bother indeed?
-Well, rather than sticking to these numbers religiously, just use them as a framework.
+Well, rather than sticking to these numbers religiously, use them as a framework.
 As you get more experienced, you can feel and 'listen to your body' tell you where you are.
 A popular rule of thumb is the conversational pace.
-If you can chat while running and still breathe and string a few sentences together, you are doing just fine.
+You are doing just fine if you can chat while running and still breathe and string a few sentences together.

 Using the guideline and a decent serving of common sense, you will see an impact over time.
-Your heart will adapt to being more efficient, you will burn fat, should that be a goal, and remain in the lower heart rate area.
-You will feel more comfortable with longer distances, again, if that is what you desire.
+Your heart will adapt to being more efficient.
+If that is a goal, you will burn fat and remain in the lower heart rate area.
+Again, you will feel more comfortable with longer distances if that is what you desire.
 And you will be able to run faster with less effort.

-My most significant piece of advice to all this is to not let it be your focus.
+My most significant advice to all this is not to let it be your focus.
 Enjoy your run.
 Take time to look around you and see the sites rather than at your watch for stats.
 But if you want to try heart rate training or MAF training, do so, but use your data with a pinch of salt.
 It’s not set in stone.